nathanemyers-dev/ai-computational-memory/white-paper/supervised-persistence-contract.md

 - supervisory review and audit surfaces
 - enforcement of advisory state prevention gates

-The contract governs every retention, transformation, and access operation across all enterprise deployments operating under regulated constraints.
+The contract governs every retention, transformation, and access operation across all enterprise deployments operating under governed constraints.
 It defines what is permitted, what is prohibited, and what requires supervisory oversight.

 ## Supervised Persistence Contract Diagram
 This diagram illustrates the supervised persistence contract governing retention eligibility, non‑advisory transformations, access restrictions, supervisory‑control enforcement, and advisory state prevention across the persistence layer.